Ukrainsk

 Ukrainsk (Українськ, /uk/; Украинск, /ru/) is a city in Selydove urban hromada, Pokrovsk Raion, Donetsk Oblast, Ukraine.
 The population was estimated at 10,655 in 2022, which went down from 13,236 in 2001.
 The city has been under Russian occupation since September 2024.

 Geography

-The city of Ukrainsk is located 11km from the town of Selydove, not far from the international M04 (E50) motorway, and 4km from the Tsukuryne railway station, from which one can get to the towns of Kurakhove, Donetsk, Selydove and Pokrovsk.
+The city of Ukrainsk is located 11 km from the town of Selydove, not far from the international M04 (E50) motorway, and 4 km from the Tsukuryne railway station, from which one can get to the towns of Kurakhove, Donetsk, Selydove and Pokrovsk.

 History

 Founding and expansion

 In 1952, geologists discovered large deposits of coking coal in proximity to the area of the later settlement.
 Following that, the settlement "Lisivka" was founded in connection with the construction of the "Lisivka" or later "Ukraina" ("Ukraine") coal mine), to exploit the newly discovered resources.
 It was followed by the construction of the Selydivska-Pivdenna coal mine.

 At the same time, residential construction was also underway.
 In 1957, elections to the village council were held, and a territorial party organisation was established.
 In January 1962, the construction of the Selydivska-Pivdenna mine was completed, and a year later, the "Ukraina" mine was completed.
 A enrichment plant and a motor depot were constructed.

 The village of Lisivska and Selydivska-Pivdenna mines were granted the status of urban-type settlements on 20 December 1957.
 In 1963, Lisivka received the status of a city and a new name Ukrainsk derived from the name of the "Ukraina" mine.

 To accommodate newly arriving children of the workers, four schools were established.
 In 1967, a music school was also opened.
 More than a thousand children are brought up in eight kindergartens and nurseries.
 Additionally, a widescreen cinema "Ogonyk", a summer cinema, the club of the mine "Ukraina", and two libraries appeared.

 The town has been extensively improved: from 1964 to 1969, 45 multi-story residential buildings were constructed, and the town was well landscaped.
 13 shops, a home kitchen, and four canteens, two hospitals, an outpatient clinic, and two pharmacies were built.
 Near the town, in Tsukrova Balka, a night sanatorium for the "Ukraina" mine was established.